 Can people with allergies or immune system problems be vaccinated against COVID-19?

-In most cases, yes.
-If a person suffers from allergies that are not related to a component of the COVID-19 vaccines, they can be vaccinated against COVID-19 when it´s their turn.
+If a person suffers from allergies that are not related to a component of the COVID-19 vaccine to be received, the vaccine may be administered.